-Frasca recommends practicing routine cleaning and disinfecting frequently touched surfaces (see list below).
+Frasca recommends practicing routine cleaning to remove dirt and dust particles as well as cleaning and disinfecting frequently touched surfaces (see list below).

 - Cleaning refers to removing germs, dirt, and other impurities from surfaces.
 Cleaning does not kill germs, but it removes them.
 This lowers the numbers of germs and the risk of spreading infection.

 - Disinfecting refers to using chemicals to kill germs on surfaces.
 Disinfection does not necessarily clean dirty surfaces or remove germs, but killing germs on a surface after cleaning can further lower the risk of spreading infection.

 - Alcohol solutions with at least 70% alcohol should be effective.
 Solutions of up to 91% isopropyl alcohol are also acceptable.